Nifesimi23/Data-science-projects/README.md

 # Data-science-projects
-This is a collection of my works
+This is a collection of all the projects I have worked on.

 ## contents